harshaallenki/commitStrip/README.md

 # commitStrip

-This is python code to download comic strips from www.commistrip.com till date.
+This is python code which uses the classic BeautifulSoup parser to download all the comic strips from www.commistrip.com till date.
 The downloads are organised into folders by year and months.
 Just provide the path you want to download